frank12421/capstone-project/README.md

 **Important: The app is created for mobile view.
 Please use your mobiles for the view!**

 My deepest gratitude goes to our coaches: [Mareike](https://github.com/mbosselmann) + [Julia](https://github.com/julialoeschel).
-Thank you for your support: Jan, Michael, Felix, Julia, Pet,...
+Thank you for your support: Jan, Michael, Felix, Jessica, Peter, Ceren, Diego, Martin, Paul, Ralf, Roland, Stefan, Thomas, Sven, ...

 ## Development